 Teeth Cleaning or Teeth Whitening?

-With the rise in non-invasive dentistry, the focus has shifted somewhat from routine dentistry and now more and more patients are coming into practices seeking treatment that can make their smile look more aesthetically pleasing.
+With the rise in non-invasive dentistry, the focus has shifted from routine dentistry.
+More and more patients are seeking treatment that can make their smile look more aesthetically pleasing.
 And surprisingly to some, there are a couple of really simple measures that can be taken to get you the smile you want.
 Teeth cleaning vs teeth whitening, which is right for you?

 The most common question we get asked now is definitely “what can I do to improve the appearance of my teeth?” and there are two particularly simple ways – teeth whitening and teeth cleaning.